whalehub/ginstall.sh/README.md

 Once `gget` has been installed, you can update it with `ginstall.sh` just like any other supported application.

 ## Usage
 ```
 whalehub@pdh:~# ginstall.sh --help
 About:
-  ginstall.sh is a script for installing and updating statically compiled applications.
+  ginstall.sh is a script for installing/updating the compiled binaries of statically and dynamically linked applications.

 Usage:
   ginstall.sh [flags] <app> <version>